-The Board and Superintendent collaboratively determine the evaluation process, timelines, and forms including the type of performance rating system to be used – numerical (4-1), descriptive (Exemplary, Accomplished, Developing, Improvement Required), or both.
+The Board and Superintendent collaboratively determine the evaluation process, timelines, and forms including the type of performance rating system to be used – numerical (4-1), descriptive (Exemplary/Expert, Accomplished, Developing, Threshold), or both.
 The Board will get more effective evaluation data through thoughtful discussions in determining a descriptive performance rating, but using and averaging numbers is an option.

-Using the following Superintendent Evaluation instrument, the Superintendent conducts a self-assessment and reflects on his/her own performance levels in terms of the standards, indicators, and local District goals.
+Using the following Superintendent Evaluation instrument, the Superintendent conducts a self-assessment and reflects on his/her own performance levels in terms of the standards.

-Each Board member uses the following Superintendent Evaluation instrument to reflect on Superintendent progress and performance levels on standards, indicators and District goals.
+Each Board member uses the following Superintendent Evaluation instrument to reflect on Superintendent progress and performance levels on standards.
 Board members should also consider areas of emphasis on previous evaluations.

 Each Board member should rate all the performance standards to create a comprehensive evaluation of the job, keeping in mind that factors such as experience and organizational structure may determine the level of focus on each standard.
 Performance indicators are listed below every standard.
 These performance indicators suggest objective measures to consider.
 Do not rate each performance indicator separately; only rate the overall performance standard.